tomhallmain/simple_image_compare/README.md

 ## Limitations

-This is a very simple app and can only detect fairly similar images based on colors and positioning.
-There is no neural net involved in the main comparison at this time.
-While unmatched dimensions are not an issue, similar images with highly varying perspectives (for example, if images are the same but one is turned sideways) will likely not generate a similar result.
+This is a very simple app.
+It is primarily meant for personal use but could be adapted for more intensive use cases.

-The face similarity measure is also very crude and only compares the number of faces in each image, so it is off by default.
-At a future time more complex comparison logic may be added.
-Even so, it can be fairly handy for quick comparison across large image sets.
+The face similarity measure in particular is very crude and only compares the number of faces in each image, so it is off by default.
+At a future time more complex face comparison logic may be added, but for now the embedding comparison is helpful in matching faces.

+GIFs are not currently supported, but may be at a future date.